Google Maps: Google Maps API

 Google Maps API, now called Google Maps Platform, hosts about 17 different APIs, which are themed under the following categories: Maps, Places and Routes.

 After the success of reverse-engineered mashups such as chicagocrime.org and housingmaps.com, Google launched the Google Maps API in June 2005 to allow developers to integrate Google Maps into their websites.
-It was a free service that didn't require an API key until June 2018 (changes went into effect on July 16), when it was announced that an API key linked to a Google Cloud account with billing enabled would be required to access the API.
+It was a free service that did not require an API key until June 2018 (changes went into effect on July 16), when it was announced that an API key linked to a Google Cloud account with billing enabled would be required to access the API.
 The API currently does not contain ads, but Google states in their terms of use that they reserve the right to display ads in the future.

 By using the Google Maps API, it is possible to embed Google Maps into an external website, onto which site-specific data can be overlaid.
 Although initially only a JavaScript API, the Maps API was expanded to include an API for Adobe Flash applications (but this has been deprecated), a service for retrieving static map images, and web services for performing geocoding, generating driving directions, and obtaining elevation profiles.
 Over 1,000,000 web sites use the Google Maps API, making it the most heavily used web application development API.
 In September 2011, Google announced it would deprecate the Google Maps API for Flash.

 The Google Maps API was free for commercial use, provided that the site on which it is being used is publicly accessible and did not charge for access, and was not generating more than 25,000 map accesses a day.
 Sites that did not meet these requirements could purchase the Google Maps API for Business.

 As of June 21, 2018, Google increased the prices of the Maps API and requires a billing profile.